Mind Map Creation Time Estimator

 3. Calculate Review Minutes: With one review pass, which adds 15% of base time: 70 minutes × 0.15 × 1 = 10.5 minutes.

-The primary result shows that this mind map project is estimated to take approximately 81 minutes (1 hour and 21 minutes), giving the student a clear expectation for their study session.
+The primary result shows that this mind map project is estimated to take approximately 81 minutes (1.34 hours), with 11 minutes of that devoted to review and refinement.

 💡 Beyond mind maps, flashcards are another effective study tool.
 To optimize your learning schedule, our Flashcard Review Count per Day Calculator can help you plan your daily study load.